euotiniel/clinic-sh/README.md

-### Clinica Kipipa
+### Santa Muxima Clinic

-Our final project of the discipline of Operating Systems I - Management of a clinic
+Our final project of the discipline of Operating Systems I - Management of a clinic, lol